-- Health Form Parts A and B. You can download form here. https://filestore.scouting.org/filestore/HealthSafetv/pdf/680-001_AB.pdf
+Health Form Parts A and B. You can download form here. https://filestore.scouting.org/filestore/HealthSafety/pdf/680-001 AB.pdf

-- Water Bottle
+Water Bottle

-- Medications must be in the original container, clearly marked with name; all medications placed in a baggie with name clearly written on the outside.
+Medications must be in the original container, clearly marked with name; all medications placed in a baggie with name clearly written on the outside.

-- Tent or tarp, poles, and stakes
+Tent or tarp, poles, and stakes

-- Waterproof ground cloth or plastic sheet
+Waterproof ground cloth or plastic sheet

-- Sleeping bag, pillow, air mattress or pad
+Sleeping bag, pillow, air mattress or pad

-- □ Scout uniform and Class B (t-shirt)
+Scout uniform and Class B (t-shirt)

-- Day pack for carrying gear during the day
+Day pack for carrying gear during the day

-- Dencho or raincoat, warm jacket or coat
+Poncho or raincoat, warm jacket or coat

-- □ Clothes for sleeping and appropriate for the weather
+Clothes for sleeping and appropriate for the weather

-- Durable shoes, shoelaces
+Durable shoes, shoelaces

-- Hat or cap, gloves
+Hat or cap, gloves

-- Extra socks, shoes, other extra clothes
+Extra socks, shoes, other extra clothes

-- Bring clothes and closed-toed shoes that can get wet (for the rafting race)
+Bring clothes and closed-toed shoes that can get wet (for the rafting race)

-- Toothbrush, comb, toiletries as needed
+Toothbrush, comb, toiletries as needed

-- Personal first aid kit, sunscreen, insect repellent
+Personal first aid kit, sunscreen, insect repellent

-- General Flashlight, headlamp, batteries
+Flashlight, headlamp, batteries

-- □ If coming as a troop, please bring an American flag, Troop flags and/or Patrol flags (if you have them)
+If coming as a troop, please bring an American flag, Troop flags and/or Patrol flags (if you have them)

-- Bring a skit to perform at Saturday night campfire turn in at lunch
+Bring a skit to perform at Saturday night campfire turn in at lunch

-- Fire Starting kit
+Fire Starting kit

-- Bring your winter sleds with wheels on them (you will be using these for your gear for the weekend) or a wagon to fit patrol gear.

-- □ Above ground fire pit

-- No out of Carroll County Fire wood
+No out of Cass County Firewood

-- Bring small cooler for your noon meal for the trail for troop
+Be Prepared for Mud ( it is Spring )

+Clan Flag, Tartan, Clan Name given at Registration,

+Wear Kilts (BONUS Points )

-- Excitement for camp!
+П Excitement for camp!

-- □ PREPARE FOR MUD!!!!!
-Along the trail